This 5-minute vegan black bean dip is creamy, tangy, and bursting with herby freshness. Just put all the ingredients in a food processor and puree!

 - 2 tablespoons extra virgin olive oil

-- 1 tablespoons fresh lime (or lemon) juice, or more to taste
+- 1 tablespoon fresh lime (or lemon) juice, or more to taste

 - 1 teaspoon ground cumin